 The unity of the Dutch was also in shambles at the time that they fell, and directly affected what happened.
 The English Ambassador talks about how "the Dutch Republic is a shattered and divided thing" in his letter reporting back to his government, and he points out that "Holland alone must expect to bear the financial burden in a war because the other provinces are poor."
 (Doc 4).
 This means that the people of Holland were bearing extreme expenses, causing resentment between them and those who weren't.
 The Ambassador was sending this back to his government to inform them of the weakness of the Dutch so that the English could take advantage of it.
 The next piece of evidence comes from a military report to the Dutch Government.
 It states "Differences arose with regard to the election of a military commander to lead the troops."
 (Doc 9).
 With a divide among military forces of the Dutch, how were they supposed to defend from the likes of Louis the XIV?
 When they failed to do so, it put them one step closer to demise.

 The final step in their devastation was the faltering of their prosperity.
 Up until the 1650s, the Dutch were extremely well off in the terms of money with the Dutch East India Company being extremely profitable.
-However disaster struck when their sea trade started to falter as illustrated by Doc.
+However, disaster struck when their sea trade started to falter as illustrated by Doc.
 2 in a graph showing a linear downtrend of the Baltic Sea trade, which is where the Dutch ships reside.
-The purpose of this document is probably a educational chart that was made recently to educate students who are studying this exact subject.
+The purpose of this document is probably an educational chart that was made recently to educate students who are studying this exact subject.
 As the trade stops, the prosperity of the Dutch goes down as trade directly affects the wealth that a country has.
 Also, the French ambassador to the Dutch points out that "The English East India Company has grown much larger and causes the Dutch much anxiety."
 (Doc.
 11).
 We know that the English East India Company made the Dutch East India Company obsolete, and since the Dutch East India Company was the Dutch's main source of money, their economy collapsed.

 As shown by the previous documents, the fall of the Dutch Republic was orchestrated by the destruction of the security, unity, and prosperity.
 The security of the Dutch never was its strongest suit but its state in the 1650s deteriorated so much that it brought about the fall of the Dutch Republic.
 The unity or lack of it allowed others to use their distrust of each other to make them fall apart from the inside out.
 The decline of the prosperity made it so the Dutch didn't have the funds to support them in this fall.
 This moment in time can be compared to the Spanish fall from glory several years before this.
 The spanish were in a similar situation to the Dutch as they were the leading power in Europe for a time; however, the Spanish lost several wars and their security faltered, their massive anti semitism drove out and separated all of Spain, and finally their trade was taken over by competitor such as the Dutch East India Company.
 In conclusion the fall of the security, unity, and the prosperity all contributed to the dissolution of the Dutch Republic.